In Vitro Fertilization can Make Dreams Come True

 Communication – A successful IVF cycle requires clear and open communication between the patient and clinic.
 With a multitude of details, such as medication dosages, appointment times, lab results, embryo updates and more, clear communication is critical.
 With that in mind, patients are instructed on the varied ways in which they can reach the staff or doctors.
 Email, pager phone calls and more are all used to keep all parties “in the loop.”

 IVF is wonderful tool that has helped millions of patients all over the world to form or expand their families.
+It can help hopeful parents grow their families when a number of conditions (such as PCOS and endometriosis) make conception difficult.
 At LARC, we are constantly refining and improving our approach to IVF in an effort to achieve ever higher rates of success.
-In addition, we never loose site of the “human” aspect of our treatment, recognizing that our patients do better when compassion, warmth and respect are integrated into each step of the process.
+In addition, we never looe site of the “human” aspect of our treatment, recognizing that our patients do better when compassion, warmth and respect are integrated into each step of the process.

 If you have more questions about IVF or would like to speak to our doctors, contact us at (818) 946-8051.
 We look forward to speaking with you.